caozeze/multimodal-pd-progression/readme.md

 3. Create a Python virtual environment and install dependencies.
 4. Run the notebooks sequentially from `1_data_mri.ipynb` to `5_model_multitask.ipynb`.

-## Citation

-If you use or adapt this code, please cite:

-Cao, Z. (2025).
-Exploring Multimodal Data for Disease Progression Prediction.
-MSc Dissertation, University College London.

 ---

 *Disclaimer: This repository contains academic research code and is intended for reproducibility and educational purposes.*